 Halifax Peninsula Planning Advisory Committee held a Public Information Meeting for this application on October 11, 2017 at Halifax Forum.
 The proposed development will further be reviewed by Halifax Peninsula Planning Advisory Committee on December 11, 2017.
 View the minutes for the Public Information Meeting.
 The Halifax Peninsula Planning Advisory Committee reviewed the proposed development on January 22, 2018.
 The HPPAC passed a motion recommending that Halifax & West Community Council approve the application, subject to a list of considerations.

 Staff prepared a recommendation report that was presented to the Halifax and West Community Council on Tuesday, April 9, 2019.
 Halifax and West Community Council recommended that Regional Council adopt the proposed amendments and schedule a joint public hearing to consider the proposed amendments and development agreement.
-The recommendation report proceeded to Regional Council for first reading on April 30, 2019, where Regional Council advanced the application to a pubic hearing.
+The recommendation report proceeded to Regional Council for first reading on April 30, 2019, where Regional Council advanced the application to a joint pubic hearing.

 Documents Submitted for Evaluation